Education in Germany: Elite schools

 St. Afra is one of few specialist schools that serve only gifted children.

 There are very few specialist schools for gifted children.
 As German schools do not IQ-test children, most intellectually gifted children remain unaware that they fall into this category.
 The German psychologist, Detlef H. Rost, carried out a pioneer long-term study on gifted children called the Marburger Hochbegabtenprojekt.
-In 1987/1988 he tested 7000 third graders on a test based on the German version of the Cattell Culture Fair III test.
+In 1987/1988 he tested 7000 third year students on a test based on the German version of the Cattell Culture Fair III test.
 Those who scored at least two standard deviations above the mean were categorised as gifted.
 A total of 151 gifted subjects participated in the study alongside 136 controls.
 All participants in the study were tested blind with the result that they did not discover whether they were gifted or not.
 The study revealed that the gifted children did very well in school.
 The vast majority later attended a Gymnasium and achieved good grades.
-However, 15 percent, were classified as underachievers because they attended a Realschule (two cases) or a Hauptschule (one case), had repeated a grade (four cases) or had grades that put them in the lower half of their class (the rest of cases).
+However, 15 percent, were classified as underachievers because they attended a Realschule (two cases) or a Hauptschule (one case), had repeated a year (four cases) or had grades that put them in the lower half of their class (the rest of cases).
 The report also concluded that most gifted persons had high self-esteem and good psychological health.
 Rost said that he was not in favour of special schools for the gifted.
 Gifted children seemed to be served well by Germany's existing school system.